 The Department of Neurology and Neurotherapeutics is building state-of the-art facilities for drug and device testing, and bringing current and new faculty together for collaborative research on brain disease therapy.
 Scientists will leverage historic institutional strengths in molecular biology, genetics, and neuroscience.
 Our mission is to advance therapies for neurological disorders through scientific discovery and the training of future generations of neurologists.

-The department currently has a faculty of 13 clinicians, 26 clinician-scientists, and 15 researchers in basic science, all with primary academic appointments in neurology.
-This collaborative team is distributed across clinical and laboratory sites at the medical school campus and affiliated centers at Children’s Medical Center, Texas Scottish Rite Hospital, Presbyterian Hospital, the VA Medical Center, and the Seton Family of Hospitals in Austin.
+The Department currently has a faculty of 13 clinicians, 26 clinician-scientists, and 15 researchers in basic science, all with primary academic appointments in Neurology and Neurotherapeutics.
+This collaborative team is distributed across clinical and laboratory sites at the medical school campus and affiliated centers at Children’s Health, Children’s Medical Center, Texas Scottish Rite Hospital, Presbyterian Hospital, and the Dallas Veterans Affairs Medical Center.
 We provide state-of-the-art diagnosis and treatment of epilepsy, multiple sclerosis, stroke, movement disorders, neuromuscular disorders, dementia, spinal cord injury, and brain tumors.

 Mark Goldberg, M.D.